Regional casino

 In the United Kingdom, a regional casino (super casino or mega casino) was the largest category of casino permitted under law – equivalent in size to the larger casinos in Las Vegas.
 The first regional casino was proposed in 2007 for Manchester, but the scheme was scrapped by the government in 2008.

 History

-The Gambling Act 2005 revised many regulations relating to gambling in England.
+The Gambling Act 2005 revised many regulations relating to gambling in Great Britain.
 Among the more controversial provisions was the establishment of a number of 'destination casinos' in the style of Las Vegas, referred to in the media as 'super casinos'.

 Initial drafts of the act proposed eight regional casinos, but concerns expressed in the national media and by a range of addiction-related social and religious groups meant that the final revision of the act permitted only one casino of the largest size, referred to as a 'regional casino', with a further eight 'large' and eight 'small' casinos of a smaller sizes and with reduced jackpot limits.

 Prior to the act, there were 140 casinos in the UK, the largest of which in Star City, Birmingham had a floor area of around 950 sqm.
 Customers were required to register twenty-four hours prior to gaming.